 Magazine, Website and Social Media Competition

-CCB Chairman, the Most Revd Pat Storey, says: "There are multiple ways of communicating the Christian faith and the Church, whether in print, through websites or through the new opportunities opened up by social media.
-Communication can be hard work but it is incredibly worthwhile.
-I encourage you to send in your best work and we are looking forward to seeing how the different parts of our Church present themselves to the wider world."
+CCB Chairman, the Most Revd Pat Storey, says: "Ways of communicating our faith and our Church, both old and new, are so important.
+It can be really hard work and time-consuming but so worthwhile!
+I encourage you to send in your best work and we are looking forward to seeing how different parishes and dioceses present themselves to the world."

-In the Magazine section, entries are invited in three categories:
+In the Magazine section entries are invited in three print media categories:

-In the Social Media section, there are three categories:
+In the Social Media and Blogs section, two categories:

-• Most Innovative Use of Social Media e.g. Facebook, Twitter, Instagram etc.
+Most innovative use of social media e.g. Facebook, Twitter, E-bulletin etc.

 Entries are welcome from any committee or group associated with the Church of Ireland.

-Please obtain an entry form for the Magazine, Website, Social Media and Video categories from Peter Cheney, Church of Ireland Press Office (by email: email@example.com or phone: from NI 028 9082 8882, from RoI 048 9082 8882) and send entries as follows.
+Please obtain an entry form for Magazines, Websites, and Social Media categories from Peter Cheney, Church of Ireland Press Office (by email: email@example.com or phone: from NI 028 9082 8882, from RoI 048 9082 8882) and send entries as follows.

-Magazines: One recent copy must be sent in hard copy with entry form to Peter Cheney, Press Office, Church of Ireland House, 61-67 Donegall Street, Belfast, BT1 2QH, Northern Ireland.
+N.B.
+Magazines and Newsletters - one recent copy - must be sent in hard copy with entry form to Peter Cheney, Press Office, Church of Ireland House, 61-67 Donegall Street, Belfast, BT1 2QH, Northern Ireland.

-Website, Social Media and Video: Entry forms should be sent with an example or link including a description of the content and the objective of the initiative, to Peter Cheney, Press Office, Church of Ireland House, 61-67 Donegall Street, Belfast, BT1 2QH, Northern Ireland or to firstname.lastname@example.org
+Website and Social Media entry forms should be sent with an example or link including a description of the technology, how applied and the objective of the initiative to Peter Cheney, Press Office, Church of Ireland House, 61-67 Donegall Street, Belfast, BT1 2QH, Northern Ireland or to firstname.lastname@example.org